NE-INNOVATION/customer-info-api/README.md

 # customers-api
 Customers-Api
-Integration with ArgoCD for OCP deployment
+Integration with ArgoCD for OCP deployment with config repo